InterestsFantastic/rpgroller/README.md

 Rolls dice using the format you may see in a tabletop RPG, e.g. '3d6'.

-roller.roll() does a single roll. roller.Roller stores the results of rolls and delivers output.
+roller.roll() does a single roll. roller.Roller stores the results of rolls and meters out output.
 When called using argv, one roll will be performed and output will be to STDOUT as a string.